 Our faculty and administration are bound together under the Bethlehem College & Seminary Affirmation of Faith and share a common theological and educational vision.
 All faculty members are committed to instructing the minds, influencing the affections, and shaping the lives of the students under our care.

-The library is a non-lending study center with roughly 6,000 volumes and is growing each year.
-The library staff is available to answer questions and help students with their research.
-The entire catalog of resources found in our library can be accessed by students here, and library hours can be found here.
+The library is a non-lending study center with roughly 10,000 print volumes and is growing each year.
+Students can also access hundreds of thousands of ebooks and articles through the library’s databases.
+All the library’s resources can be found here, and the library staff is available to answer questions and help students with their research.

-All of our program details and academic policies are to be found in our Academic Catalog.
+All of our program details and academic policies are to be found in our Academic Catalog and Student Handbook.
 Download the PDF version—it’s optimized for reading on your iPad.

 Spring Classes Begin

 MLK Day (No Classes)

 Last day to add or drop a course

 Last day for college sophomores to declare major.
 College & Seminary 2020 Commencement application and fee due.